Zacharyjs23/whisplist-app/TERMS.md

 7. **Changes to Terms**
    We may update these Terms from time to time.
 Continued use of the service after changes constitutes acceptance of the new Terms.

+8. **Subscriptions & Billing**

+   - Certain supporter features are available via a paid subscription.
+   - iOS: Purchases are in‑app purchases handled by Apple through the App Store.
+You can manage, cancel, or request refunds via your Apple ID (Settings → Apple ID → Subscriptions).
+We do not control Apple’s billing or refund decisions.
+   - Web/Android: Purchases may be processed by Stripe.
+By subscribing you authorize recurring charges until you cancel.
+You can cancel anytime via the in‑app “Manage Subscription” link (Stripe billing portal).
+When canceled, access continues until the end of the paid period.
+   - Free trials (if offered) convert to a paid subscription unless canceled before the trial ends.
+   - Prices, taxes, and availability may vary by region and platform.

+9. **Gifts & Tips**

+   - Gifts/tips are voluntary payments to support creators or the app.
+Payments processed by Stripe (or other providers) are subject to their terms.
+Where platform rules apply (e.g., iOS), gifting may be limited or disabled.
+   - Except where required by law or platform policy, gifts/tips are non‑refundable.

+10. **Contact**

+   For billing or account questions contact support@whisplist.app.